lastunicorn/Velo-City/doc/readme.txt

 The client data is stored in a json file whose location is provided in the "appsettings.json".
 For the moment, this file is  read-only and must be created/edited by hand.

-This json contains three sections:
-	- sprints - information about the existing sprints, including the start and end dates of each one;
-	- team members - information like availability and vacation information;
-	- official holidays - a list of official holidays for each team member.

 Command Line Interface
 ----------------------------------------------------------------------------------------------------